news press

 Creative Futures Academy is being launched this afternoon (WED) with an event at O’Reilly Hall in UCD.
 As part of the event, creatives Jess Majkejodumni, Director of the Human Science Studio, Accenture; Daniel Staines from creative production studio, Algorithm, and actor and screenwriter Mark O’Halloran will speak about their ambitions for the future; musician Dónal Lunny will perform with traditional music practice students, and director of the Dublin International Film Festival, Gráinne Humphreys will chair a panel of Ireland’s brightest screen talent.
 There will also be spoken word performances by writer, journalist and performance poet, Keev Boyle-Darby, and theatre-maker, drag performer and graphic designer, Róisín Sheridan-Bryson.

 The launch programme will continue over the coming days.
 Tomorrow (17.11.22) the Circular by Design Innovation Festival, an NCAD partnership with the Design & Crafts Council Ireland (DCCI), will take place at Smock Alley Theatre in Temple Bar.
-On 18th November, at IADT, Irish horror fiction author Maura McHugh will lead a workshop on ‘Narratives for an Uncertain Future’.
+On 18 November, at IADT, Irish horror fiction author Maura McHugh will lead a workshop on ‘Narratives for an Uncertain Future’.
 Also on the 18th, at NCAD, Diversifying Design, a talk and panel discussion co-hosted by CFA, IDI and DesignOpp will discuss how the design sector can collectively foster a culture of inclusion that welcomes difference, promotes agency, and facilitates shared community building.

-On 18th and 19th November, IADT will host a 24-hour Design Challenge and a Design for Technical Arts Showcase.
+On the 18th and 19th November, IADT will host a 24-hour Design Challenge and a Design for Technical Arts Showcase.
 With a grand prize of €1,000, the 24-hour Design Challenge tasks students from IADT, NCAD and UCD with completing a series of design-thinking games against the clock and presenting their final ideas.
 Meanwhile, the fantastical life-size character busts created as part of the Design for Technical Workshop pilot project that ran in Spiddal in May and June this year will be on display as part of the Design for Technical Arts showcase.
 On 22nd November, PepisCo Chief Design Officer, Mauro Porcini will speak at IADT about his new book ‘The Human Side of Innovation: The Power of People in Love with People’.
 All launch events are free to attend, but booking is required.
-Further details on how to book can be found here
+Further details on how to book can be found here.

 Visit www.creativefuturesacademy.ie for further details on the CFA partnership.